mongodb/winkerberos/README.rst

 Examples
 ========

-This is a simplified example of a complete authentication session:
+This is a simplified example of a complete authentication session following RFC-4752, section 3.1:

 .. code-block:: python